cowprotocol/learn/content/tutorial/01-simple-orders/01-order/02-quote-order/README.md

 1. Accept the connection request in Rabby
 2. Press the "Run" button again
-3. Observe the `QuoteResults` object returned to the output panel
+3. The output panel will display only `QuoteResults.amountsAndCosts`
+4. Check browser console to see the whole `QuoteResults`

 The `QuoteResults` object contains: